|Periode:||Semester 1, Blok I, II|

 The assessment will be based on the following 3 components:

-The endtermpaper needs to be the result of independent work.
-The topic of the paper needs to be chosen in close consultation with the supervisors.
+The final paper needs to be the result of independent work.
+The topic of the paper needs to be chosen in consultation with the instructor.

 Please note the following: